 Safety managers are often lower in the organization's management hierarchy than many department heads.

-Safety managers must use interpersonal skills to influence and educate these managers to the benefits that are being overlooked from the aviation SMS.
+Safety managers must use interpersonal skills to influence and educate these managers on the benefits that are being overlooked in the aviation SMS.
 The tragedy is that the organization has paid for the SMS implementation.
 To make matters worse, the organization will continue paying increased sums to maintain the SMS perpetually.

 When will your organization stop wasting money and use SMS as a very important business tool?
 Are you ready?